 At a glance

-Free national museum in the original Victorian workshops of Dinorwig quarry — working slate demonstrations, the largest working water wheel in mainland Britain, and reconstructed quarrymen's cottages.
-1 mile from Snowdon Mountain Railway and Electric Mountain.
+Closed for redevelopment until around spring 2027.
+Normally a free national museum in the original Victorian workshops of Dinorwig quarry — working slate demonstrations, the largest working water wheel in mainland Britain, and reconstructed quarrymen's cottages.
+During the works, some of the collection is on show at Penrhyn Castle, the Quarry Hospital and Cei Llechi.
+1 mile from the Snowdon Mountain Railway.
 LL55 4TY.

 About the National Slate Museum